mvolkmann/blog/src/smalltalk.md

 is able to respond to all the messages that are sent to it.
 This is determined at run-time.

+Alan Kay worked at Xerox PARC (Palo Alto Research Center) in the 1970s.
+He was the principal designer of Smalltalk and gave it its name.
-Alan Kay said "OOP to me means only messaging, local retention and protection and hiding of state-process, and extreme late-binding of all things."
+Alan said "OOP to me means only messaging, local retention and protection and hiding of state-process, and extreme late-binding of all things."

 Late binding means that messages sent to objects are looked up for compatible methods at runtime.
-However, Smalltalk editors do check for "unknown selectors" when code is entered.
+However, Smalltalk editors do check for "unknown selectors" as code is entered.

 ## Resources